AmineDjeghri/awesome-os-setup/docs/shortcuts_and_apps_setup.md

 ### Installation:
 - Always use the desktop app to install addons & configure them, settings will be synchronized between all your devices
+- (Update July 2024): You need both `stremio` and `stremio service` on PC to make it work perfectly.
 - Setup : [Tutorial](https://www.reddit.com/r/StremioAddons/comments/17833ms/stremio_all_you_need_to_know/)
   - Force stop or restart the app on your deivces to synchronize the settings if you add an addon with the desktop app.
   - My recommended official addons: Watchhub, Cinemeta, Opensubtitles V3, Opensubtitles, Local Files